Water flossers are an alternative to string floss

 Cordless vs corded (countertop) water flossers

 If you have space (approx 6 x 6 inches) for one in your bathroom, we recommend going for a countertop over a cordless water flosser.
-If it is cordless that you’re interested in, we make a few more suggestions in our best cordless water flosser post.
-There is no evidence to suggest one is better than the other.
-There are scientific studies that confirm the effectiveness of both.
+There is no evidence to suggest one is better than the other — scientific studies confirm the effectiveness of both types.
 In our own hands-on testing, we have found them to be as effective as each other.

 We’ve found countertop models slightly more comfortable to use.
 They also have larger water reservoirs, meaning they have longer cleaning times and need to be refilled less often.
 They often come with extra features, such as extra pressure settings or a built-in timer.